Non-archimedean tame topology and stably dominated types: Branching points

-If $b$ is a closed ball of valuative radius $\alpha$, and $\lambda > \alpha$, both defined over $F$, we define a {\em generic closed sub-ball of $b$ of size $\lambda$} (over $F$) to be a ball of size $\lambda$ around $c$, where $c$ is generic in $b$ over $F$.
+If $b$ is a closed ball of valuative radius $\alpha$, and $\lambda > \alpha$, both defined over $F$, we define a {\em generic closed sub-ball of $b$ of \tcb{valuative radius} $\lambda$} (over $F$) to be a ball of \tcb{valuative radius} $\lambda$ around $c$, where $c$ is generic in $b$ over $F$.
 Equivalently, $c$ is contained in no proper $\acl(F)$-definable sub-ball of $b$.